Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

-In the anisotropic case, the details of the analysis are more complex.
-However, we expect a behavior completely analougue to the isotropic case.
-When the eigenvalues of $f^{\alpha \beta}(x)$ are bounded from above, we expect that the paramagnetic state remains locally stable at all $T$.
+In the anisotropic case, the analysis is more complex.
+However, we expect that from the point of view of the local stability of the disordered solution, the result is the same.
+When all eigenvalues of $f^{\alpha \beta}(x)$ are bounded from above, we expect that the paramagnetic state remains locally stable at all $T$.

-If the system presents a transition to an ordered modulated phase, the transition needs necessarily to be discontinuous (first-order).
-In the Brazovskii model, for example, the transition to a modulated phase become weakly first-order~\cite{brazovskii_jetp_1975}.
-Here we do not investigate this possibility.
-We assume, instead, a different scenario, analogue to the behavior of stripe glasses~\cite{westfahl_prb_2003}.
-We assume that the system can be cooled within the locally stable paramagnetic phase.
-If a first-order instability is present, the transition can be avoided by supercooling.
+This local stability analysis rules out that the system may order at low temperatures via a continuous transition.
+It is not excluded, however, that the model may undergo a first-order transition into an ordered state.
+In this case, the symmetric solution which we presented corresponds to the one of lowest free-energy only for temperatures higher than the temperature $T_{\rm f.o.}$ of the transition, while for $T < T_{\rm f.o.}$ it has to be interpreted as a metastable supercooled phase ($T_{\rm f.o.}$ denotes the temperature of the first-order transition).

-Studying the equilibrium dynamics within the paramagnetic solution, we find that under certain conditions, the system undergoes a dynamical glass transition.
-The paramagnetic phase then breaks into a high-temperature liquid state and a low-temperature glassy phase.
+A study of possible first-order transitions requires an analysis of the broken-symmetry solutions of the large-$d$ model, which is beyond the scope of this work~\cite{Note4}.
+We give, however, some remarks on this question.
+In the context of continuous field theories with degenerate surfaces of soft modes, the Brazovskii model with scalar degrees of freedom has been predicted to present a fluctuation-induced first-order transition to a modulated phase~\cite{brazovskii_jetp_1975, tarjus_jpcm_2005}.
+Coulomb-frustrated models with vector degrees of freedom and O$(n)$ symmetry have been argued, instead, to behave differently.
+In particular, the analyses in Refs.~\onlinecite{nussinov_prl_1999, tarjus_jpcm_2005} indicate that for $n \geq 3$ Coulomb-frustrated models present no ordered phases when there is an exact degeneracy of low-lying modes at a momentum-space surface (although a lifting of the degeneracy due to lattice effects beyond the continuum limit induce a finite-temperature transition).